Thomas Mikkelsen (footballer, born 1983): Brøndby

 After Lyngby suffered relegation to the second tier after the 2020–21 season, Mikkelsen signed with defending Danish champions Brøndby IF, joining them from 1 July 2021.
 Featuring as the backup to Mads Hermansen, Mikkelsen made his debut in goal on 23 September in a 8–1 win over Allerød FK in the Danish Cup.
 His league debut for Brøndby followed on 17 October in a 3–2 win against Vejle after starter Hermansen suffered an injury.
 He would also make his European debut during Hermansen's absence, playing the UEFA Europa League group stage match against Rangers, which ended in a 2–0 loss.

+After Hermansen was sold to EFL Championship club Leicester City, Mikkelsen assumed the role of starter early in the 2023–24 season.
+His performances were solid, notably earning him a man-of-the-match award in a 2–1 victory against Silkeborg on 23 July 2023.
+However, he eventually lost his starting place when Patrick Pentz joined the team on a season-long loan from Bayer Leverkusen in August 2023.

 International career

 In November 2020, at the age of 37, he was called up to Kasper Hjulmand's senior squad for the friendly against Sweden due to several cancellations from, among others, the Danish national team players playing in England, due to the COVID-19 restrictions, as well as a case of COVID-19 in the squad, which had put several national team players in quarantine.
 He was on the bench for the game against Sweden.